Telefonica/gymnos/README.md

 ## Build and Install

-Instructions about how to build and install the AITP framework can be found in the [AITP documentation](https://latest/installinhtml#building-from-source)
+Instructions about how to build and install the Gymnos framework can be found in the [Gymnos documentation](https://gymnos.readthedocs.io/en/latest/)

 ## Example